yihui/yihui.org/content/en/2018-09-18-code-appendix.md

 ## But calling a single function doesn't sound like _programming_...

 Some people may say that the taste of programming in "literate programming" seems to be too light.
 Don't judge code by its length.
 Simplicity is definitely a merit.
 However, if your task is complicated enough, you can certainly program a **knitr** document in any way you like.
-The sky is your limit when you can program something.^[Practically, your toddler's mood is your limit.
-The sky doesn't matter at all.]
+The sky is your limit when you can program something.[^2]

 [Here is a slightly advanced example](https://stackoverflow.com/q/40735727/559676), in which you can extract certain attributes of code chunks, and print them in the end of a document.
 For example, you can create an appendix with the names of all theorems in your document.

 The fact that **knitr**'s code chunk options are evaluated like function arguments (meaning that you can write arbitrary R code in chunk options) and **knitr** gives you a hook system (`knitr::knit_hooks`) to manipulate pretty much everything means infinite possibilities to those who want to customize and program **knitr** documents.
 There was only one thing upon which I hesitated when deciding whether I should give users the access.
 That is `knitr:::knit_code`.
 Here the triple-colon is obviously a danger sign.
 When you can even modify the content of a code chunk, I have no idea what can happen.
 Evil or creative?
 I'll leave it to you to think about.

+[^1]: I wish I had time to write the "cool hacker" series of posts about those awesome R users.

+[^2]: Practically, your toddler's mood is your limit.
+The sky doesn't matter at all.